ag-sanjjeev/number2words-in-tamil/README.md

 To install the project, follow these steps:

 If you want to run on any device with Internet then follow this [link](https://arathinai.blogspot.com/p/number-to-words.html).

+To run on your device then follow the below steps:
+- Clone or Download this repository to your local device.
+- Navigate to the repository folder and find `index.html` file.
+- Run or Open in your browser.

-Otherwise to run on your device without Internet then follow the below steps.
+Otherwise to run on your device without Internet then follow the below steps:

-1. Clone the repository to your local machine or Download this repository.
+- Clone or Download this repository to your local device.
-2. Navigate to the repository folder and find `index.html` file.
+- Navigate to the repository folder and find `index.html` file.
+- Download and Add `third-party` libraries and plugins inside the project directory, If required.
+- Replace `CDN` links with downloaded library respectively.
-3. Run or Open in your browser.
+- Run or Open in your browser.

 ## Usage